tmkim/mle-basic/README.txt

             - clicking on a number will save current progress and jump to specified question number
             - Optional TODO: remove scrollbar
             > include icon(?) to show whether answered or not, flagged
-        * hides sidenav if screen is too small (TODO: include way to toggle)
+        * hides sidenav if screen is too small (DONE: include way to toggle)
     - Reposition start exam button to be directly under table
     - update angular and add angular/material